MageMCU/Numerics/README.md

 ## In Development

+Matrix2x2.h header in process 20230323...
 Adding Statistics.h header and updating the matrices with new files...
 These files are presently under development.
 20230322

 ## Disclaimer and Terms